notify Key Takeaways

 Be provided with certain disclosures before moving in, such as the contact info of the owner or property manager.

-Be present during the move-out inspection.
+Be present during the move-out walk-through inspection.

 Live in a fit and habitable rental property as per the Uniform Statewide Building Code.